sampsonv/github-trending/README.md

 * 【2023-10-15】[messense / aliyundrive-webdav](https://github.com/messense/aliyundrive-webdav) - 阿里云盘 WebDAV 服务
 ## Java

+* 【2023-11-15】[mybatis / mybatis-3](https://github.com/mybatis/mybatis-3) - MyBatis SQL mapper framework for Java
+* 【2023-11-15】[Activiti / Activiti](https://github.com/Activiti/Activiti) - Activiti is a light-weight workflow and Business Process Management (BPM) Platform targeted at business people, developers and system admins.
+Its core is a super-fast and rock-solid BPMN 2 process engine for Java.
+It's open-source and distributed under the Apache license.
+Activiti runs in any Java application, on a server, on a cluster or in the…
+* 【2023-11-15】[CoderLeixiaoshuai / java-eight-part](https://github.com/CoderLeixiaoshuai/java-eight-part) - 『Java八股文』Java面试套路，Java进阶学习，打破内卷拿大厂Offer，升职加薪！
+* 【2023-11-15】[google / gson](https://github.com/google/gson) - A Java serialization/deserialization library to convert Java Objects into JSON and back
 * 【2023-11-14】[CodeCraftersCN / JDevKit](https://github.com/CodeCraftersCN/JDevKit) - JDevKit is a Java Dev Kit offering essential tools for streamlined development.
 It includes common components, WebCal (RFC5545) support, GUID generation, and JWT features.
 Designed to enhance efficiency across projects of all sizes.
 * 【2023-11-14】[MeteorDevelopment / meteor-client](https://github.com/MeteorDevelopment/meteor-client) - Based Minecraft utility mod.
 * 【2023-11-14】[jagrosh / MusicBot](https://github.com/jagrosh/MusicBot) - 🎶 A Discord music bot that's easy to set up and run yourself!